I read a few tweets a while back about less than positive interactions between deaf of hard of hearing people and hearing people.

-It is seen as something that is very disrespectful as you are implying that it’s not important for the d/Deaf person to know, so you just wave it off.
+It is seen as something that is very disrespectful as you are implying that it’s not important for the deaf person to know, so you just wave it off.

 Long story short, don’t get angry, frustrated or annoyed if you can’t get your message across.

-If anything, we are more frustrated than you because of the challenges that many d/Deaf and hard of hearing people face in what is really a hearing world.
+If anything, we are more frustrated than you because of the challenges that many deaf face in what is really a hearing world.